Blogs

 wave

-Heynckes also shared his admiration for Thomas Müller, a player he coached during two separate stints at Bayern.
-He praised Müller's exceptional abilities, unwavering commitment, and positive attitude.
-"What Thomas has achieved is absolutely insane," Heynckes commented, emphasizing Müller's instinctive goal-scoring ability, exceptional fitness, and resilient character.
-He even envisions Müller in a future club leadership role, leveraging his football knowledge and personable nature.
+Heynckes also spoke about Thomas Müller, a player he coached at two different stints at Bayern.
+He’s full of praise for Müller’s skills, commitment, and positive attitude.
+“What Thomas has achieved is absolutely insane,” he said.
+He’s talking about Müller’s instinct for goals, his fitness, and his resilience.
+Heynckes even sees Müller as a future leader at the club, someone who can use his football knowledge and personality to guide the next generation.

-The recent issue of FC Bayern's club magazine, ‘51’, featured tributes from Klaus Augenthaler and Uli Hoeneß, both of whom worked closely with Heynckes.
-Augenthaler described their initially difficult relationship evolving into mutual respect and friendship, highlighting Heynckes’ ability to connect with players, even those on the bench.
-Uli Hoeneß spoke of their deep friendship, emphasizing Heynckes' unwavering dedication to Bayern and his unique ability to inspire his teams to greatness.
-He lauded Heynckes' human touch, describing him as one of the greatest personalities in German football.
+Bayern’s club magazine, ‘51’, recently featured tributes from Klaus Augenthaler and Uli Hoeneß, both of whom worked closely with Heynckes.
+Augenthaler described how their relationship evolved from a bit rocky to a deep friendship, while Hoeneß spoke of their friendship and Heynckes' ability to inspire greatness.
+They both highlighted Heynckes' human touch, calling him one of the greatest personalities in German football.
+High praise indeed!

 FAQ